CAN Bus Signal Events/Alerts - Identify, Notify & Visualise

 It may be tempting to set your file split size/time lower to minimize the delay.
 For example, you could in principle split files every 10 seconds.
 However, doing so will increase file size, data transfer costs, AWS costs - and reduce the efficiency of your Parquet data lake (due to a higher number of files).
 In addition, for some event types it can increase the risk of 'false negatives' as explained further below.
 We generally recommend using a more balanced split of 5-30 minutes for near-real time event detection use cases.

-Yes, you can use the event detection Python script locally on your own PC (and in our guides we encourage you to do so during initial testing of your event objects).
+Yes, you process a backlog of data locally with the event detection enabled, thus allowing you to test e.g. the specific thresholds you set.
 Of course, using a CANedge2/CANedge3 is necessary if you want to be immediately notified when an event arises in the field - and hence most of this intro takes outset in this device.

 Examples of CAN bus signal 'event objects'